 Hungary has said it will not take part in getting ammunition to Ukraine, citing its commitment to peace, but said it wouldn’t prevent other members from doing so by blocking the deal.

 Last month, Hungarian Prime Minister Viktor Orbán said the EU was partly to blame for prolonging Russia’s war in Ukraine by sanctioning Russia and supplying Ukraine with money and weapons, rather than seeking to negotiate peace with Moscow.

 Bulgaria’s president, Rumen Radev, also ruled out the delivery of shells as long as a caretaker government remains in charge in the country.

 “This is our sovereign decision,” he said.
 “Bulgaria will support European diplomatic efforts to restore peace.”

-Leaders will also discuss the possibility of topping up with an extra 3.5 billion euros the European Peace Facility — a fund being used to reimburse member countries that provide weapons, ammunition and military support to Ukraine.
+Leaders also discussed the possibility of topping up with an extra 3.5 billion euros the European Peace Facility — a fund being used to reimburse member countries that provide weapons, ammunition and military support to Ukraine.

 “More hunger, more poverty, less education, less health services,” he said.
 “And it is clear that our international financial system is not fit for purpose to deal with such a huge challenge.”

-The EU leaders also are set to discuss the bloc’s competitiveness and its response to the $369 billion U.S. Inflation Reduction Act.
+The EU leaders also discussed the fight against climate change, the bloc’s competitiveness and its response to the $369 billion U.S. Inflation Reduction Act, as well as migration.
 Friday’s discussions will focus on economic and financial issues.